kykurniawan/kykurniawan/README.md

 # Hi there 👋

-I'm a freelance web developer and a learner.
-I'm passionate about web development and technology.
-I'm looking for web developer jobs.
-If interested, please contact me via email at mail@rizkykurniawan.id
+I enjoy learning about technology and web development.
+I am familiar with JavaScript, PHP, and Go.
+Do you want to talk and learn with me?
+Please feel free to email me at mail@rizkykurniawan.id.

 Thank you